swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 **This page describes how to interact with the Llama 2 large language model (LLM) locally using Python,** without requiring internet, registration, or API keys.
 We will deliver prompts to the model and get AI-generated chat responses using the [llama-cpp-python](https://pypi.org/project/llama-cpp-python/) package.

 ### Step 1: Download a Large Language Model
-The Llama 2 model can be downloaded in [GGML format](https://github.com/ggerganov/ggml) from HuggingFace:
+The Llama 2 model can be downloaded in [GGML format](https://github.com/ggerganov/ggml) from Hugging Face:

 * Model I'm using: [`llama-2-7b-chat.ggmlv3.q8_0.bin`](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin) (7 GB)